As a presenter you want your audience's attention on you. It's your presentation after all.

 But you also want to build understanding and belief in your message.
 And good visual material helps you do just that.
 Note that it helps you to do that.
 You still need solid workable objectives and speaker technique!

-Presentation Design Techniques
+Presentation Design Choices

 At the first mention of visual materials most presenters revert to PowerPoint® and incessant bullet points.
 That's an issue with your audiences.
+PowerPoint presentation skills are needed here.

 But there is an alternative approach.
 An approach that emphasises design and content.
 An approach that gets to the heart of the message you and your audience want.